foobar167/articles/Ubuntu/02_How-tos.md

 # To create user with questions, directory and sceleton files
 sudo adduser username
-# Create and add user to the group
+# Add existing user to the group
 sudo adduser username groupname
 # or without questions, dir and files (not recommended)
 #sudo useradd username